Air Purifier in St. Louis

 Our air purifiers are so advanced that they can clean the air by pulling small particles that other filtration devices can't capture.
 We even have a UV light option that can stop bacteria and harmful particles in their tracks to keep you from spreading illness to other family members.

 St. Louis Indoor Air Quality Maintenance

-The first line of defense is to regularly change your air filters and to have a professional perform regular duct cleaning to prevent allergens and other particles from circulating throughout your property.
-We can help you by providing indoor air quality improvement products – Humidifiers, Air Purifiers and Blown in Insulation.
+The first line of defense is to regularly change your air filters.
+We can help you by providing indoor air quality improvement products - Humidifiers and Air Purifiers.

 Carbon Monoxide Detection

 It is good to note that although air purifiers clean your indoor air of most unhealthy contaminants, most cannot eliminate carbon monoxide.
 Carbon monoxide (CO) is a toxic gas that is odorless, colorless and extremely dangerous.
 It's produced in your home during the normal combustion process in furnaces, and gas stoves.
 If not properly vented, it can cause severe headaches, nausea and even death.
 If you suspect that carbon monoxide is in your home, immediately call the fire department and get your family out of your home.
 Then you can call our indoor air quality specialists.
 Do not re-enter the house until you are told it is safe.